bdmckean/dist_comp/README.md

 This project sets up a server or a client and measures latecny between them and looks at differences between system clocks.
 The puspose is to examine info used by NTP algorithms

+## raft
+This is a queue implemented on top of raft cluster implemetation using etcd